doctrine-extensions/DoctrineExtensions/doc/ip_traceable.md

 ## Example of implementation in Symfony

-In your Sf2 application, declare an event subscriber that automatically set IP value on IpTraceableListener.
+In your Symfony application, declare an event subscriber that automatically sets the IP address value on IpTraceableListener.

-### Code of subscriber class
+### Example event subscriber class

 ```php
 <?php